Anton Kuzhelkov with his wife Alena

 Tambov Region

 In December 2020, Kuzhelkov's house was searched.
-"They came to our house with weapons...
-To us, peaceful, calm, quiet people who do no harm to anyone," Anton shared his memories, speaking with the final statement.
-"Why?"
-Apparently, they thought that we could put up some resistance...
-But this was not the case.
+"They came to our home with weapons...
+To us, peaceful, calm, quiet people who pose no harm to anyone," recalls Anton during his final statement.
+"Why?Apparently, they thought that we would put up some resistance...
+But that didn't happen.
 Why?
-Jesus' disciples do not do that."
+Jesus' disciples don't act like this."

-The case of Kuzhelkov and Prokhorov in Kirsanov
+The Case of Kuzhelkov and Prokhorov in Kirsanov

 Case History